 The department offers combined bachelor’s/master’s degrees.
 For students who are admitted to this program, the two degrees typically require five years total to complete.
 For these students, there is an automatic tuition waiver of 50% after the first eight semesters of undergraduate work.

-Applications to the combined Bachelor’s/Master’s programs should be submitted no later than December 15th of the year you are a RISING SENIOR.
+Students in their 7th semester (fall) must submit their applications by December 1st to be admitted to the combined BS/MS program in the following 8th (spring) semester.
+Students that are interested before this time may submit their application as early as their 6th semester.
 Students are encouraged to discuss interest in the combined program with their advisor during the junior year to make sure they are well positioned to gain maximum benefit from the program.
 Letters of recommendation, GRE and/or TOEFL/IELTS are not required from current JHU undergraduates applying to this program.